-Figure 2-12.2: The LLDP-MED Configuration
+Figure 2-13.2: The LLDP-MED Configuration

-Emergency Call Service
+Call Service

-Emergency C
+Emergency C Call Service

 Policies

 Delete Policy ID Application Type Tag VLAN ID L2 Priority DSCP

-No entries pro esent
+No entries pr resent

-Add New Policy

-Apply Reset

 Fast start repeat count

 Rapid startup and Emergency Call Service Location Identification Discovery of endpoints is a critically important aspect of VoIP systems in general.
 In addition, it is best to advertise only those pieces of information which are specifically relevant to particular endpoint types (for example only advertise the voice network policy to permitted voice-capable devices), both in order to conserve the limited LLDPU space and to reduce security and system integrity issues that can come with inappropriate knowledge of the network policy.